pemj/crawlblr/README.md

+Current status:
+does not work.
+Curious.
+Going to add some debugging statements to dbQ, but, at the moment, it doesn't seem to be opening a file to write.
+Perhaps an issue with the threading?
+Only one instance of crawlUser seems to open.

 division of labor:

 main.py acts as a shared memory management server.
 It has charge of three data structures shared between processes, enumerated as follows.